Acupuncture in the New Zealand

 Everyone in New Zealand is covered by ACC’s no-fault scheme for injury from an accident.
 This includes children, beneficiaries, students, those who are working, unemployed, or retired.

-The cover helps pay for recovery costs, including treatment, home and work assistance, and income assistance.
+The coverage helps pay for recovery costs, including treatment, home and work assistance, and income assistance.

 Private Health Insurance